mryap/fierce-robin/src/pages/posts/understanding-user-behavior-with-google-analytics.md

 ## Enhanced Ecommerce

 Enhanced Ecommerce tracking allows you to measure the number of transactions and the revenue that your website or mobile app generates.
-Enhanced Ecommerce tracking helps you understand user behavior across the user's entire online shopping experience including:
+Enhanced Ecommerce tracking helps you understand user behavior across the user's entire online shopping experience such as

-* product impressions,
-* product clicks,
-* viewing product details,
-* adding a product to a shopping cart,
-* initiating the checkout process,
-* transactions, and
-* refunds
+* Purchase Funnel Analysis (where people abandon)
+* Checkout Behavior (how they are moving from one stage to another)
+* Product Performance (add-to-cart rate, buy-to-detail rate, removes from the cart)

 ![Enhanced eCommerce in Google Analytics helps you obtain reports such as Purchase Funnel Analysis (where people abandon), Checkout Behavior (how they are moving from a step to another), Product Performance (add-to-cart rate, buy-to-detail rate, removes from the cart)](/images/eyw_-fzwaaesv6q.png)